erkston/valve-a2s-glance-widget/README.md

 | thumb-host        | (optional) If set will use this as the base url for the map thumbnails |

 > [!TIP]
 > `thumb-host` - This repo has some thumbnails for TF2 maps in the [map-images](https://github.com/erkston/valve-a2s-glance-widget/tree/main/map-images) folder.
 Sourced from PrivateTwinkleToes at [Spriters-Resource](https://www.spriters-resource.com/pc_computer/tf2/sheet/71302/).
 As this is not comprehensive for the possible maps/games supported, you can also set your own ```thumb-host``` to provide your own image host.
 This option should point to a folder with ```.png``` files for each map name.
+Alternatively submit a PR/Issue to add other game/map images to this repo.

 ## Inspo
 [not-first](https://github.com/not-first) - [Minecraft Glance widget](https://github.com/glanceapp/community-widgets/blob/main/widgets/minecraft-server-by-not-first/README.md)